juntao/arenztopia/content/news/Issue 41.md

 ## Sports
 By Sam-Louis Alrocaet

 In Modinau, the Choran City Cod are facing off next Tuesday against the Salnez Sea Snakes in the first match of the Modinau National Soccer Championships.
-You can tune in by searching "MNSC" on Youtube or tuning your cable TV to frequency 100.9.
+You can tune in by going to the Modinau National Soccer Championships Youtube channel or tuning your cable TV to 100.9 at 3:30 in the afternoon.

 ## Science
 By Owen Miyazoi